stellatogrp/l2ws/README.md

 outputs/quadcopter/2022-12-03/14-54-32/plots/accuracies.csv
 ```

-Adjust the config files to try different settings; for example, the number of train/test data, number of evaluation iterations, neural network training, and problem setup configurations.
+Adjust the config files to try different settings; for example, the number of train/test data, number of evaluation iterations, and the number of training steps.
+Additionally, the neural network and problem setup configurations can be updated.
 We automatically use the most recent output after each stage, but the specific datetime can be inputted.
 Additionally, the final evaluation plot can take in multiple training datetimes in a list.
 See the commented out lines in the config files.